-What do earthquakes, tsunamis, revolutions, elections and job candidate experience have in common?
+Like earthquakes, tsunamis, revolutions and elections, we are in the midst of a candidate experience disaster.
 They are all made more tangible and visible and by social media.

 Natural disasters continually prove the power of Twitter, Youtube and Facebook to give instant and viral details to the entire globe about what happened and how people felt about it.

 We’ve seen the same phenomena revolve around the Paris bombings and countless other triumphs and tragedies throughout the world.
 Individuals are catapulted to fame or infamy thanks to our reactions to social media.

 So connect the dots and you can see how the way your candidates experience your recruiting efforts can spark this same boom or bust social phenomenon.
 For example: